78 Exciting 4th Grade Science Projects and Experiments

 Difficulty: Medium / Materials: Medium

-This video isn’t specific to a science fair project but it does briefly explain why certain pigments affect drying times.
+This video isn’t specific to a science fair project, but it does briefly explain why certain pigments affect drying times.
 Start with a number of different oil paint colors and record what ingredients have gone into the different pigments.
 Next, hypothesize which will dry quickest to slowest and why.
 Finally, test your theory!

-21. Discover Ants’ preferences
+21. Discover ants’ dining preferences

 Difficulty: Medium / Materials: Medium